Xaerxess/xaerxess.github.io/source/_posts/2014-01-27-manifest-or-future-content-of-this-blog.markdown

 categories: meta blogging
 ---

 I'm starting a programming blog (again).
-I don't know if it'll be successful (where successful = updated regularly), but I'd like to start with meta-post about what I _want_ to have here.
+I don't know if it'll be successful (where _successful_ means _updated regularly_ for me), but I'd like to begin with meta-post about what I _want_ to have here.
 Since I've been (proffesionally) working as a [Perl](http://www.perl.org/), Java and JavaScript developer for few years, vast amount of topics will be about these programming languages, with Perl being main one.

 <!-- more -->